leemaHmaid/Reinforcement-Learning-Part1/README.md

 # 🧠 Reinforcement Learning from Scratch (Part1)

 Hello everyone!
 I am a Machine learning master's student curious about learning RL.
-This project is my personal journey into the foundations of Reinforcement Learning (RL).
+This project is my personal journey into the foundations of Reinforcement Learning (RL) as self-taught learner.
 I implemented key RL algorithms from scratch - no external libraries, just NumPy and pure curiosity.

 Along the way, I experimented and visualized